electron/rfcs/rfc-preload-realm.md

 ```

 ServiceWorkerMain instances would be created when a remote associated interface is binded for a service worker in the renderer.
 This can be handled using `ContentBrowserClient::RegisterAssociatedInterfaceBindersForServiceWorker`.
 When its associated renderer process terminates, it will be destroyed.

-- new `v8::Context`
-- use of `ShadowRealmGlobalScope`
-  - reference to drawbacks section on using proposed ShadowRealm API
-- add new `lib/` init scripts
-- extending contextBridge to allow render frame and SW usage
-  - should "main world" still be used?
-- extending IpcMainImpl to listen for SW broker interface
-- refactor: ipc messages to Session instead of WebContents

 ## Drawbacks